Degradation-Aware Cooperative Multi-Modal GNSS-Denied Localization Leveraging LiDAR-Based Robot Detections: Experimental Verification

 \subsection{Discussion of Results}

 The experiments have confirmed the ability of the proposed cooperative localization method to adapt to changing conditions and significantly improve the localization accuracy in the presence of sensory degradations.
 The quantitative evaluation of experiments in sec.~\ref{sec:exp_turku} and sec.~\ref{sec:exp_temesvar} has shown the localization accuracy of the cooperative localization method to be similar to the accuracy of the individual robot odometries when no sensory degradations are present and to significantly improve the localization performance in the presence of sensory degradations.
 Simultaneously, the method provides localization in a common reference frame, which is crucial for enabling any cooperation between the robots.
 As shown in sec.~\ref{sec:exp_wasserstein}, the Wasserstein distance between the covariance matrices of consecutive \ac{VIO} positions highly correlates with the real-world localization error, especially in the presence of visual degradations.
 Weighting the relative \ac{VIO} measurements proportionally to the Wasserstein distance is thus crucial for the adaptivity of the algorithm.
+The benefits of utilizing the Wasserstein distance were clearly demonstrated in the ablation study, comparing it with the use of static variance values.
 Finally, the findings of the theoretical analysis regarding the unobservable directions in the presence of odometry degradations were experimentally verified in sec.~\ref{sec:exp_observability}.
 The experiments have confirmed that there is one unobservable \ac{DOF} in the presence of odometry degradation of the detecting robot, which can be mitigated by utilizing multiple detected robots.
 Finally, the experiments have demonstrated the unobservability of the yaw orientation of the detected \ac{UAV}.
 To mitigate this unobservability, the method would need to fuse an additional source of information about the yaw of the detected robot, or the detected robot itself would need to have the ability to detect other robots.